cogniteam/cognitao_ros2/README.md

 When someone publishes an event to this topic, the RosDataSource gets the message and sets the key-value parameters.
 To publish via terminal:
 ```
-rostopic pub /wme/in dm_ros/EventMsg '{key: COIN, value: ENT}'
+rostopic pub /wme/in dm_ros/Event '{key: COIN, value: ENT}'
 ```
 ** Publish COIN event
 The setVar() method publishes to a topic called "/wme/in".
-The kind of the messages is EventMsg.
+The kind of the messages is Event.

-EventMsg:
+Event:
 This message has two fields- both sting type.
 The first field called- key, the second- value.
 ```